vardigroup/FourierSAT/README.md

-FourierSAT is a continuous-optimization-based versatile SAT/MaxSAT solver for hybrid Boolean constraints.
+FourierSAT is a continuous-optimization-based SAT/MaxSAT solver for hybrid Boolean constraints (CNF, XOR, pseudo-Boolean) written in Python.

-To achieve better performance, see GradSAT (https://github.com/vardigroup/GradSAT), an extension of FourierSAT.
-GradSAT is implemented in C++, where BDDs are used for accelerating gradient computations.

 The types of constraints include CNF (-or), XOR, cardinality constraints and NAE (not all equal).